gopeter/semantic-diagrams/README.md

 # semantic-diagrams

-Little web app that let users interact with interactive diagrams in SVG.
-Semantic data is included as RDF/XML and RDFa.
+Little web app that let users interact with diagrams in SVG.
+Semantic data is included as RDFa.

 [Live demo on Heroku](http://semantic-diagrams.herokuapp.com) (runs with 1 dyno so first start could take a while)